A Poll I Ran on Twitter About Rankings of Content

 The patent also describes a verification and registration process which an author could use to verify that he or she is the author of the content and to register as an author.

 It also tells us that it may start timestamping content with an identifier for the entity associated with the content, including at least one author of content or one publisher of content, or at least one website.

 The patent also tells us that it may determine whether the pieces of content are similar by determining author scores for each of the pieces of content.
 An author score would also include a citation score for the entity involved which looks at a frequency at which content from that entity is cited.

 How Reranking Based Upon an Entity being an Original Author Works

-…The first search result being ranked higher than the second search result; determine that the first document and the second document satisfy a similarity criterion; determine that the second entity satisfies a predefined authorship differential with respect to the first entity; and responsive to determining that the second entity satisfies the predefined authorship differential with respect to the first entity, swap the second search result and the first search result in the ranked search results to produce re-ranked search results.
+…The first search result is ranked higher than the second search result; determine that the first document and the second document satisfy a similarity criterion; determine that the second entity satisfies a predefined authorship differential concerning the first entity; and responsive to determining that the second entity satisfies the predefined authorship differential concerning the first entity, swap the second search result and the first search result in the ranked search results to produce re-ranked search results.

 The author score patent application can be found at:

 (US20180341656) Systems and Methods for Re-Ranking Ranked Search Results